domwhitecode/domwhitecode/README.md

 ## Dominick White

-Software Engineer at Comcast | BSCS Drexel University 2023
+Software Engineer at Gondor.fi | BSCS Drexel University 2023

 Passionate about building scalable and reliable software, using data for intelligent decision-making, blockchain technology and exploring the intersections of Machine Learning, Computer Vision, Art and Music.